 If you decide to discard an IRR resource, be aware that the title is physically removed from inventory when the replacement has been received in the bookstore.

 Titles removed from the Rental Textbook Inventory cannot be added back for future terms — unless there is a new edition available at the time of request.

 Do I need to return materials that are being discarded?

-Students must return all of their rental materials by the last day of final exams or they will be fined, and they will be billed for the replacement cost of the texts if they are not returned.
+Students must return all of their rental materials by the last day of final exams or they will be fined, and they will be billed for the publishers current list price of the texts if they are not returned.
 Students have been confused when instructors have told them that the rental resource they are using will be discarded.
 The students assume — incorrectly — that they do not need to return that text to the Instructional Resource Rental Department.